bird-house/birdhouse-deploy/birdhouse/components/README.rst

   ./bin/birdhouse compose run --rm s3-cli s3 ls

-or to upload some files to the "birdhouse" bucket
+or to add some files to the ``birdhouse`` bucket

 .. code-block:: shell

-  ./bin/birdhouse compose run --rm -v ./files-to-upload:/data:ro s3-cli s3 cp /data s3://birdhouse
+  ./bin/birdhouse compose run --rm -v ./files-to-add:/data:ro s3-cli s3 cp /data s3://birdhouse

 Administrators can also add files to the birdhouse bucket by adding them directly to the directory specified by the ``S3_DATA_STORE`` config variable.
-For example, if ``S3_DATA_STORE=/data/s3-data`` and we want to add the same files in the example above to the "birdhouse" bucket:
+For example, if ``S3_DATA_STORE=/data/s3-data`` and we want to add the same files in the example above to the ``birdhouse`` bucket:

 .. code-block:: shell

-  cp -r ./files-to-upload /data/s3-data/birdhouse/
+  cp -r ./files-to-add /data/s3-data/birdhouse/

 .. note::

   When setting permission in Magpie, write permissions are ignored and read permissions only apply for buckets and individual files.

-  For example, I can set read permissions on the "birdhouse" bucket and a file in that bucket at "birdhouse/subdir/file.nc" and that will effect whether a user can see the files in "birdhouse" and whether they can read that one file.
+  For example, an admin can set read permissions on the ``birdhouse`` bucket and a file in that bucket at ``birdhouse/subdir/file.nc`` and that will affect whether a user can see the files in ``birdhouse`` and whether they can read that one file.

-  However, if I set a read permission on "birdhouse/subdir/" this will have no effect on whether the user can or cannot read or browse files with the "subdir/" directory prefix.
+  However, if the admin sets a read permission on ``birdhouse/subdir/`` this will have no effect on whether the user can or cannot read or browse files with the ``subdir/`` directory prefix.
+This is because s3 does not have a concept of nested directories within a bucket and ``subdir`` is treated as a file name prefix, not a directory.
+Because of this, the S3 API does not specify these prefixes in a way that Magpie can interpret as a nested resource.

 How to Enable the Component
 ---------------------------